AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### Summary of consensus files:

-- `consensus_mutation.maf.tsv` - Mutations that were called by all three of these callers for a given sample are saved to this file.
+- `consensus_mutation.maf.tsv` - is MAF-like file that contains the mutations that were called by all three of these callers for a given sample are saved to this file.
-This file is MAF-like meaning it is TSV file that contains many of the fields of a [MAF file](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but also some added calculations like [Variant Allele Fraction](#variant-allele-fraction-calculation) and some sample metadata information.
 These files combine the [MAF file data](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from 3 different SNV callers: [Mutect2](https://software.broadinstitute.org/cancer/cga/mutect), [Strelka2](https://github.com/Illumina/strelka), and [Lancet](https://github.com/nygenome/lancet).
 See the methods on the callers' settings [here](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#somatic-single-nucleotide-variant-calling) and see [the methods of this caller analysis and comparison below](#summary-of-methods).

-It is "MAF-like" file because it has many of the same fields as a MAF file but..
-  - Does not contain the version string in the first row
-  - Extraneous annotation data has been removed (columns with all `NA`s)
-  - Has VAF calculations

 - `consensus_mutation_tmb.tsv` - After the consensus mutations were identified, Tumor mutation burden was recalculated for each sample from this mutation set.
 See this [analysis' folder](#tumor-mutation-burden-calculation) for details on these methods.